Breeze Blocks

 Sealing for Longevity

-As with most of the Armstone natural stone pavers range, we recommend sealing Cement Breeze Blocks.
-Sealing the cement blocks ensures that they are protected from the harsh elements and that they stand the test of time.
+As with most of the Armstone natural stone pavers range, we recommend sealing cement Breeze Blocks.
+Sealing cement blocks protects them from environmental damage and ensures their longevity.
 Our recommended choice of sealers is Aqua Mix Sealers Choice Gold.
 Browse our range of sealers here.
 On the other hand, Porcelain Breeze Blocks are made from clay and have zero water absorption, which means they do not require sealing.

 Explore Our Complete Collection

 In addition to Breeze Blocks, our outdoor product options include stone capping, stone pavers and porcelain pavers, stepping stones, pedestals, pool tiles, cobblestones and much more.
-In addition to quality and eye-catching appearance, we also ensure that our materials adhere to the highest industry safety standards.
+Along with being beautiful, our stone pavers and Cement and Porcelain Breeze Blocks adhere to Australia’s strict industry safety and quality standards.

 See for Yourself at Our Sydney Showroom

-Browse our Cement and Porcelain Breeze Blocks online today or visit our beautiful display home showroom in Glebe, Sydney.
-Here you will be able to see (and touch) many of our products in a real-world environment and envision how they will enhance your own project.
+Browse our Cement and Porcelain Breeze Blocks online today or visit our beautiful Sydney display showroom in Glebe or Penrith.
+Here you will be able to see (and touch) the blocks in person and bring your home vision to life.
 Need help finding the perfect concrete screen blocks?
-We’re expert suppliers, so contact us today to find out more!
+Contact us to chat with one of our experts today.

 Frequently Asked Questions

-Breeze blocks can be a budget-friendly alternative to traditional building materials.
-They’re quicker to lay down, reducing labour costs and time—pretty ideal if you’re looking to save a few bucks on construction.
+Breeze Blocks can be a budget-friendly alternative to traditional building materials.
+They’re quicker to lay down, reducing labour costs and time— which makes them an ideal choice if you’re working on a budget.

-Sometimes you’ll hear breeze blocks referred to as “screen blocks” or “decorative concrete blocks.”
-Essentially, they add some decorative flair while retaining airflow through their distinct patterns.
+Sometimes you’ll hear Breeze Blocks referred to as “Screen Blocks” or “Decorative Concrete Blocks.”
+Essentially, they add a decorative flair wherever they are installed, while retaining airflow thanks to their distinct patterns.

-Breeze blocks hit their peak in the mid-20th century.
-They became a signature element in architectural designs from the ’30s through the ’70s, especially in sun-soaked places like California and Florida.
+Breeze Blocks hit their peak in the mid-20th century.
+They became a signature element in architectural designs from the ’30s through to the ’70s, especially in sun-soaked places like California and Florida where the blocks were used for walling purposes as well as protection from the sun and wind.

-Breeze blocks offer beauty and practicality with their exceptional decorative patterns and ability to allow light and air to pass through.
-This makes them a fab alternative to solid bricks for certain design projects.
+Breeze Blocks offer beauty and practicality with their exceptional decorative patterns and ability to allow light and air to pass through.
+This makes them a more decorative alternative to solid bricks.

-Even though it’s generally quite affordable, the cost of breeze blocks can vary depending on the design and material.
-They’re often seen as a cost-effective option for improving the look of a project without costing a fortune.
+Even though Breeze Blocks are quite affordable, the cost of can vary depending on the size, material (cement or porcelain) and quantity required.
+They’re often seen as a more cost-effective choice for a walling project.

-No problem here—breeze blocks are free from asbestos.
-They’re made from safe materials like cement and porcelain, so they’re a healthy choice for residential and commercial uses.
+Breeze Blocks are free from asbestos.
+They’re made from safe materials like cement and porcelain, so they’re a safe and healthy choice for residential and commercial uses.

 Shipping Time - 3 Days Lead time